manoj929/landing-page/README.md

 # landing-page
-landing page using html and css
+landing page using html and css! all the images used in this webpage is downloaded from pexels.com